pauldambra/pauldambra.github.io/_posts/2016-09-07-kill-if-with-objects.md

 tags: [refactoring, c#]
 ---

-Today I had super-fun spotting the oportunity for a refactoring and figuring out how to apply it.
+Today I had super-fun spotting the opportunity for a refactoring and figuring out how to apply it.
 I wanted to think it through while it was fresh in my mind to try to cement any learning opportunity

 The refactoring in question is ["Replace Conditional Dispatcher with Command"](https://www.industriallogic.com/xp/refactoring/conditionDispatcherWithCommand.html).